gdolfen/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 # LG webOS Binding

+This is a fork of the official LG WebOS Binding with additional channels for remote control (see chapter channels).

 The binding integrates LG WebOS based smart TVs.
 This binding uses a [forked version](https://github.com/sprehn/Connect-SDK-Java-Core) of LG's [Connect SDK](https://github.com/ConnectSDK/Connect-SDK-Android-Core) library.